rory-cunningham/PageRank/README.md

 The code is complete except for the implementation of the data structure that represents the graphs.
 Three variants are provided and can be selected at runtime: the Coordinate formate (COO), the Compressed Sparse Rows format (CSR) and the Compressed Sparse Columsn format (CSC).

 Graph data sets are available from http://www.eeecs.qub.ac.uk/~H.Vandierendonck/CSC3021/graphs/.
-These are specified in the file format described in the assignment brief.

-The programs can be called using one of two drivers: DriverA2.java (for DOMjudge submissions for the second assignment) and DriverA3.java (for DOMjudge submissions for the third assignment).
-These drivers require command-line arguments to specify what to do (the problem: PageRank or Connected Components; the graph data structure; number of threads to use).
+The programs can be called using the driver: DriverA2.java.
+The driver requires command-line arguments to specify what to do (the problem: PageRank; the graph data structure; number of threads to use).

 Command line arguments are easily specified when running the programs on the command line.
-For those with a UNIX-like setup, there is also a Makefile to compile the programs and to create a ZIP file for submission on the DOMjudge server.

 IDEs also allow to set the programs command-line arguments, which requires a sequence of GUI actions that is more cumbersome.
-Google the docs for your GUI to find out how; any problems put questions on the Canvas forum.

 The command line arguments are as follows:

-When compiling the DriverA2 file % javac DriverA2.java % java Driver Usage: java Driver format inputfile algorithm outputfile % java Driver COO /path/to/graph.COO (pr|cc) /path/to/outputfile.txt Replace the path /path/to/graph.COO with the directory and filename for the graph file of your choice.
-Choose one of pr or cc.
-Specify a file to store the program output (either PageRank values or histogram of cluster sizes).
-This code will execute the program on a single thread of execution.

 When compiling the DriverA3 file % javac DriverA3.java % java Driver Usage: java Driver inputfile-COO inputfile-CSR inputfile-CSC algorithm num-threads outputfile % java Driver /path/to/graph.COO /path/to/graph.CSR /path/to/graph.CSC (pr|cc) 8 /path/to/outputfile.txt